 We serve as the holding company for our insurance subsidiaries, which are mono-line insurance companies restricted to writing residential MI business only, and we do not have any significant operations of our own.
 As a result, our principal sources of funds will be income from our investment portfolio, dividends and other distributions from our insurance subsidiaries, including permitted payments under our tax and expense-sharing arrangements, and funds that may be raised from time-to-time in the capital markets.
 Our dividend income is limited to upstream dividend payments from our mono-line insurance subsidiaries, which dividends are restricted by agreements with the GSEs and various state insurance departments and by Wisconsin law.
-Under agreements with the GSEs and various state insurance departments, we are not permitted to extract dividends from our insurance subsidiaries until December 31, 2015.
+Under agreements with the GSEs, we are not permitted to extract dividends from our insurance subsidiaries until December 31, 2015.
+In addition, NMIC has agreed with various state insurance regulators to restrict dividend payments until January 2016.
 In general, dividends in excess of prescribed limits are deemed "extraordinary" and require approval of the Wisconsin OCI.
 For a further discussion of state insurance regulatory dividend limitations, see "Regulation-U.S. Mortgage Insurance Laws-State Insurance Regulation."
 As a result of these dividend limitations, we will not receive dividend income from our subsidiaries for several years, if at all.
 In addition, the expense-sharing arrangements between us and our insurance subsidiaries, as amended, have been approved by the Wisconsin OCI, but such approval may be revoked at any time.
 If this were to occur, payments to us could be curtailed or limited which would adversely impact our business and operating results.